ManuelLerchner/Minecraft-Bot/README.md

       amount: "all",
     })
   ),
-  new ChatNode("error", "Hey, an error occured...")
+  new ChatNode("error", "Hey, an error occurred...")
 );
 ```